kngude24/Latin102/Quiz3.md

 The Hydra killed passers by with a great blowing of his poisonous breath.
-- Hydram magno afflatu
+- magno afflatu
 The Hydra killed passers by with a greater blowing of his poisonous breath.
-- Hydram magnam afflatu
+- maiore afflatu
 The Hydra killed passers by with the greatest blowing of his poisonous breath.
-- Hydram
+- maximo afflatu
 The victims died in great torment.
-- maximo  cruciatu
+- magno cruciatu
 The victims died in greater torment.
-- Hostiae apud maiores
+- maiore cruciatu
 Cruciato mortuus est
 The victims died in the greatest torment.
-- Hostiae summa cruciato
+- maximo cruciato
-mortuus est
 Hercules cleaned a great part of the stables.
-- Hercules magnam partem
+- magnam partem
 Hercules cleaned a greater part of the stables.
-- Hercules maiorem partem
+- maiorem partem
 Hercules cleaned the greatest part of the stables.
-- Hercules maximam partem
+- maximam partem